Extractions at Christiana Dental Center

 There are two types of extractions; simple and surgical extractions.
 Each are fairly easy to differentiate, especially by their names.

-A surgical extraction: This types of tooth extraction is a bit more complex.
+A surgical extraction: This type of tooth extraction is a bit more complex.
 This process is typically utilized if a tooth has been broken or has an unusual position in your mouth.
 For instance, wisdom teeth typically have to be removed due to their perpendicular position to the rest of your teeth.
-For a surgical extraction, the doctor makes a small incision into your gum to reach the tooth and detach it.
+For a surgical extraction, you will be referred to a specialist.

 After an extraction, you’ll be asked to bite on a piece of gauze, allowing the blood to clot.
 Make sure not to disturb the clot that forms on the wound.